-- Block position in the phasing plan. - Medical/ mobility or other circumstances which cannot be met in their current property. - Tenant under-occupying their property and willing to downsize. - Tenant over crowded in their property. - Current location in their existing block. - A leaseholder meeting the qualification of this scheme as it applies to a resident homeowner as captured in the Resident homeowners guides for each scheme.
+- Block position in the phasing plan - Medical /mobility or other circumstances which cannot be met in their current property - Leaseholders and freeholders meeting the qualification of this scheme as it applies to a resident homeowner as captured in the Resident Homeowners guide for each scheme - Type of current property (e.g. House/residents in a property where there is a private garden) - Tenant(s) under-occupying their property and willing to downsize. - Tenant(s) overcrowded in their property - Current location in their existing block

-3.5 REFUSALS
+2.5 Refusals

-Section 3.14.0 to 3.45.5 of the Housing Allocation Scheme (as approved September 2016) identifies that applicants will generally receive one offer of accommodation.
-Should a tenant refuse the offer of accommodation into the new identified new build property, a refusal interview will take place with the Regeneration Team Manager, or his/her nominee.
+Section 3.14.0 to 3.45.5 of the Housing Allocation Scheme (published in approved September 2016) identifies that applicants will generally receive one offer of accommodation.
+Should a tenant refuse the offer of accommodation into the new identified new build property, a refusal interview will take place with the Regeneration Team Manager or her/his nominee.
 The tenant will be advised of the legal position in relation to refusal of accommodation and will be offered reasonable financial support from the council to seek independent legal advice on their rehousing.
 Legal fees to be agreed with the councils appointed legal representative, in advance of instruction by the tenant.

-Applicants will be expected to indicate acceptance or refusal of the offer in writing by return of the offer acceptance form within two weeks of receiving it.
-The offer of the property in the new build block will remain open for a maximum of three months and alternative offer of accommodation into social housing may be made whilst necessary procedures are followed to ensure vacant possession to facilitate progression of the Regeneration of the estates.
+Applicants will be expected to indicate acceptance or refusal of the offer in writing by return of the offer acceptance form within two weeks of receiving it in writing.
+The offer of the property into the new build block will remain open for a maximum of 3 months and alternative offer of accommodation into social housing may be made whilst necessary procedures are followed to ensure vacant possession to facilitate progression of the Regeneration of the estates.

-Refusals of offers of accommodation from applicants as unsuitable, will be considered jointly by the Head of Housing Services (Allocations and Provision) or Allocations Manager (or deputy allocations manager) and the Regeneration Team Manager (or nominated officer).
+Refusals of offers of accommodation from applicants as unsuitable, will be considered jointly by the Head of Housing Services (Allocations and Provision) or Allocations Manager (or deputy) and the Regeneration Team Manager (or nominated officer).
 Should the officers require a determining position it will be considered by an Assistant Director (either for Housing Services or for Housing Management).